opennextjs/opennextjs-aws/README.md

 ## Limitations and workarounds

+#### KNOWN ISSUE: Using both app and pages dir causing issue on 13.4

+There is a known issue in Next.js that affects projects that use both pages and app directories simultaneously.
+The problem seems to originate from some external dependencies that rely on react and fail to use the proper prebundled react version from Next.js.
+Until [this issue](https://github.com/vercel/next.js/issues/49355) is resolved, we recommend that you stick to version 13.3 if you need to use both directories in your project.

 #### WORKAROUND: `public/` static files served by the server function (AWS specific)

 As mentioned in the [S3 bucket](#s3-bucket) section, files in your app's `public/` folder are static and are uploaded to the S3 bucket.
 Ideally, requests for these files should be handled by the S3 bucket, like so: